 Roe v.
 Wade said the unborn were never recognized in the Constitution and laws as "persons" in the whole sense.
 In support of that finding, in a footnote, Justice Blackmun stated that, to his knowledge, no unborn child had ever been counted in the census.
 However, this does not mean that the law has never recognized the unborn as persons in any sense, and does not mean that they cannot be taken into account.
 Blackmun acknowledged that the case for abortion would collapse if the personhood of the unborn was ever recognized.

 The Carnegie Stages of Human Embryonic Development are recognized internationally by human embryologists as the gold standard for reliable scientific data for sexually reproduced human beings.
 The Carnegie Stages, included in any authoritative embryology textbook, document the eight weeks and 23 stages of human growth of an embryo.
 Carnegie Stage 1a represents the beginning of a new, sexually reproduced human being.

 Biological research and medical science, such as in vitro fertilization, cryopreservation (i.e..- freezing) of embryos, genetic testing, ultrasound, and fetal surgery, all point to the fact that the life of every sexually reproduced human being starts at fertilization.
 Counting each unborn child in the census as a person would give that child the recognition of personhood and public acceptance.that he or she deserves.

-Though the 2020 U.S. Census count is already underway, and even after it ends, we will continue to demand that the Census Bureau carry out its constitutional mandate to include every "person," including unborn "persons," in the census count.
+Though the 2020 U.S. Census count has been completed, we continue to demand that the Census Bureau carry out its constitutional mandate to include every "person," including unborn "persons," in the census count.
 Join us in our campaign to give every unborn child the due concern and respect it deserves.
 Contact us to receive updates concerning our efforts to influence Congress, the President, and the Supreme Court.